 Technique: "Get into position by raising the weights to either side of your head so they are level with the height of your ears.
 Extend at the elbow, and push towards the sky until the weights meet above your head.
 Slowly lower to start position and repeat."

-"This is what is known as a compound exercise (using multiple muscle groups), which can really help utilise all of the arm muscles we've already discussed for maximum results.
+"This is what is known as a compound exercise (using multiple muscle groups), which can really help utilize all of the arm muscles we've already discussed for maximum results."

 Technique: "Full push-ups are tough, so it's best to start on your knees to make sure you have a good range of motion.
 Start with your hands just wider than shoulder-width on the floor with a straight back and a tight core.
 Bring your chest down in between your hands, keeping the elbows fairly close to the abdomen to engage the triceps, slowly return to start position and repeat."

 "This is another great exercise to perform for developing the triceps on the back of the arm."

 Technique: "Put a chair against the wall and take a seat, slide slightly off keeping the knees bent with your hands comfortably on the edge of the chair, lower your bum close to ground keeping your elbows parallel to your shoulders and extend up fully to finish the move.
 Repeat."